Guide to Drycenia 4, 5 & 6

 Due to the strange nature of their Transmortal origins, today’s Drycenians have no indigenous diseases particular to themselves.
 They long ago wiped out all the plagues and ailments peculiar to Drycenia that threatened their lives but they do get sick just like everyone else when they come into contact with other worlds and races.
 Their medical advancements mean that they are quickly able to overcome such problems without loss of life.

 Lilean males remain sterile until after 100 years of age, but they remain vigorously potent until the very end of their lives.
 They can sometimes be afflicted by a condition known as Chlocal Fibrillation which causes continued sterility.
-Drycenians have no testicles visible outside the body.
-Their corresponding organs, called Chlocals, are held within the body, one on each side of the basal root of the penis where it attaches to the lower abdominal wall.
+The Drycenian testicles are held very tight to the body.
+These organs, called Chlocals, are held one on each side of the basal root of the penis where it attaches to the lower abdominal wall.
 The sperm cells, once formed, are transported to, and held within the Chlocals ready for ejaculation.
 The Chlocals pulse rhythmically to maintain the optimum temperature for the sperm cells to survive.
-With Chlocal Fibrillation, the Chlocals pulse far too fast, thereby raising the temperature inside the Chlocals too high for the sperm cells to survive.
+With Chlocal Fibrillation, the Chlocals pulse far too fast, thereby raising the temperature inside too high for the sperm cells to survive.
 A fairly simple operation to deaden one of the minor Chlocal nerves usually corrects the condition so that the Drycenian can go on to be as potent as is normal.

 There are still one or two cases a year of a rare genetic condition called Spelman Syndrome being reported.
 Named after the doctor who first discovered the cause, sufferers of Spelman Syndrome are born with an extra chamber in their hearts.
 This extra chamber has no valves, so no blood passes through it and the sufferer feels no adverse effects until the age of 4 or 5, after which this extra chamber, due to the total lack of blood supply, begins to atrophy and decompose.
 The toxins given off by the decomposition of this extra chamber, poison the blood and can cause death rapidly.
 Thankfully there is one very easily recognisable symptom of the syndrome that alerts the parents of the child, who can then get them to a doctor for the extra chamber to be surgically removed.
 Children born with Spelman Syndrome all have the same very obvious characteristic symptom.
 They all have very bright blue eyes.
 After a simple operation to remove the extra chamber, the child goes on to live a perfectly normal life, although their eyes always remain bright blue and they have an increased chance of passing this condition on to their own children, should they decide to have any.
 The cause of the condition is a faulty gene in sector 1848358386 of the seven hundredth section of the Drycenian DNA.